-If the complainant withdraws their complaint, they must inform the Arbiter in writing, and the complaint fee of €25 will be reimbursed to the complainant.
+If a complainant decides to withdraw their complaint, they must notify the Arbiter in writing.
+The Arbiter will then issue a decree confirming the complainant's request.
+(For complaints registered through 2024, the complaint fee of €25 will be reimbursed to the complainant.)